rxtender/user-manual/docs/get_started.md

+This is the "not so short" getting started tutorial of RxTender.
+In this tutorial you will learn to use reactive streams to communicate between python and javascript code.

 Let's consider the following situation: Your team develops a product that is composed of two services, using different programming languages (javascript and python).
 You use Reactive Streams in both components and you need to communicate